Sekhar Das: Theatre days

 While working for an insurance company, Das lost interest in cinema and concentrated in theatre arts.
 He produced and directed plays which included Sophocles' Oedipus, Chekhov's Uncle Vanya, Tagore's Visarjan (The Sacrifice), Tasher Desh (The Land of Cards), Rather Rashi (The Rope of the Chariot), Jean-Paul Sartre's Condemned of Altona, Arrabal's Picnique in the Battlefield, Dario Foe's Can't Pay, Won't Pay, Athol Fugard's Road to Mecca and Arnold Weskar's trilogy.
-He performed as an actor.
+He performed as an actor also.

 Filmography

 From 1997 to 2000, Das wrote for television programs and directed short films and long videos.
 In 2000, he stopped working in television to concentrate his work on films.

 He adapted four plays of Anton Chekhov, (Three Sisters, Uncle Vanya, The Seagull, Cherry Orchard) for Television.

 The following are the films Das made for theatre release: